fastzhong/mth252/slides.md

 #### Weighted and Unweighted graph

-A weighted graph associates a value (<span class="hl-strong">weight</span>) with every edge in the graph.
+A <span class="hl-strong">weighted</span> graph associates a value (<span class="hl">weight</span>) with every edge in the graph.
 We can also use words cost or length instead of weight.

-An unweighted graph does not have any value (weight) associated with every edge in the graph.
+An <span class="hl-strong">unweighted</span> graph does not have any value (weight) associated with every edge in the graph.
 In other words, an unweighted graph is a weighted graph with all edge weight as 1.
 Unless specified otherwise, all graphs are assumed to be unweighted by default.

 <img src="/images/graph-weighted.png" style="height: 40%"/>